MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-people-picker-subscription-edition.md

 ## PowerShell cmdlets to configure People Picker

-With SharePoint Server Subscription Edition, you can use PowerShell cmdlets can be to configure the People Picker settings instead of `stsadm.exe` commands.
+With SharePoint Server Subscription Edition, you can use PowerShell cmdlets to configure the People Picker settings instead of `stsadm.exe` commands.

 ### Get-SPPeoplePickerConfig